duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/20_ros_baseline.md

 Note: every time you run a `dts exercises` command you have to be inside an exercise folder or you will see an error.

-### Running in Simulation
+### Running in Simulation {#duckietown-baseline-running-simulation}

 You can run your current solution in the gym simulator with:

      $ dts exercises test --sim

-Then you can look at what's happening by looking through the browser at http://localhost:8087 .
+Then you can look at what's happening by looking through the browser at [http://localhost:8087](http://localhost:8087) .
 Open up the `rqt_image_view`, resize it, and choose `/agent/camera_node/image/compressed` in the dropdown.
 You should see the image from the robot in the simulator.

  You might want to launch a virtual joystick by opening a terminal and doing: